 Are Palliative Care services covered by medical aid?

-Yes, Palliative Care is covered by most medical aids, For more information, please ask your service provider.
+Yes, most medical aids/schemes offer benefits for palliative/hospice care.
+For more information, please ask your service provider.

 Does receiving Palliative Care mean that I am dying or giving up?